The most up-to-date course listings can be found in the Academic Catalog.

 201-210 American Studies: A Topical Approach

 Students apply theories and methods of culture studies to a selected major topic in American culture.
 The course employs a discussion format, focusing on critical reading, analytic essays.
-Recent topics include Masculinity in America.
-The course is offered Interim or Spring Semester.
+Recent courses include “California and the American Imagination,” and “Sitcom America.”
+The course is offered Fall Semester usually carries MCD.

 294, 394 Internship

 This course undertakes an intensive study of a particular period or topic through the interdisciplinary perspective of American Studies.
 This course employs a seminar format, with concentration on student research.
 Recent courses offered include “Disney’s America,” and “American Women of Color.”
 Offered Spring Semester.